Doctoral Programs in Education

 HEAL 6328 Strategic Enrollment Ldrship 3 SCH (3-0)

-This course focuses on strategic enrollment management, an approach to improved relationships within an institution.
+This course focuses on strategic enrollment management, a vital planning effort for growth and sustainability in higher education.
 It provides a review of principles and practices for leading recruitment, enrollment management and leadership within community colleges, 4-year colleges and universities.
 Specific attention is given to effective enrollment management and leadership, recruitment, retention, institutional advancement, student service, and targeted communication.

 HEAL 6336 Teaching & Research Higher Ed 3 SCH (3-0)